subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ S(p_1,p_2,...,p_n) = -\sum_i p_i \log p_i \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (2) $$

-He called this quantity the entropy of the probability distribution (note that since all the $p_i \le 1$, $H$ is always a non-negative quantity).
+He called this quantity the entropy of the probability distribution (note that since all the $p_i \le 1$, $S$ is always a non-negative quantity).
 This definition agrees with the intuitive notion that more "spread out" a distribution is, the higher is its entropy (the above figure illustrates the increase in entropy with the spread of the probability distribution).
 For example if $x$ is known with certainity then $S=0$ which is its minimum value, and conversely if nothing is known about $x$, then the probabilities are all equal and given by $p_i = {1\over n}, i=1,2,...n$, which results in an entropy of
 $S=\log\ n$ which is its maximum value.
 This also implies that if nothing is known about a system other than its entropy $S$, then the approximate number of microstates in the system is given by $e^{S}$.

 Unbeknownst to Shannon, this formula had been discovered a few decades earlier by Boltzmann in the context of his theory of statistical mechanics.
 However the formula for entropy was not central to Boltzmann's development of the theory which he derived using other physical considerations.